 Probiotic-rich foods – As well as providing food for the good guys and starving the bad, it’s also useful to consume foods, which naturally contain high levels of probiotic organisms.
 Many people think of live yoghurt when it comes to upping your intake of good bacteria, however there is a range of food, which can be far superior to live yoghurt when it comes to supporting your gut microflora.
 Fermented foods such as kefir, kimchi, tempeh, natto, lassi, sauerkraut and kombucha naturally contain high levels of a variety of beneficial bacteria and are a great addition to your daily diet.

 Probiotic supplement – A daily probiotic supplement is now considered to be as important for your health as a daily multivitamin & mineral.
 Choose a probiotic supplement that contains scientifically proven strains to ensure it will be effective.
 It is also important that your probiotic can demonstrate that it can survive the stomach acid and reach the intestines intact, otherwise it will be ineffective.

-Antibiotics only when necessary - Antibiotics wipe out both good and bad bacteria so it’s important to take them only when necessary.
-If you do need to take antibiotics however, make sure you follow up with a high strength probiotic supplement to replenish your beneficial gut microflora.
-In addition, be particularly careful with your diet whilst using antibiotics and afterwards too.
+Antibitiotcs only when necessary - Antibiotics wipe out both good and bad bacteria, so it is important to take them only when necessary.
+If you do need to take antibiotics, make sure you follow up with a high strength probiotic supplement to replenish your beneficial gut microflora.
+Or better yet taking a combination of Saccharomyces boulardii and a blend of bacterial strains alongside the antibiotic may help minimise disturbances to the gut microbiome and reduce those all-to-frequent side effects.
+Finally, be particularly careful with your diet whilst using antibiotics and afterwards too.
 Consume plenty of prebiotic foods that will help the good bacteria to repopulate and avoid refined, sugary foods to limit the growth of unhealthy microorganisms.